12 min read

 Putting it all together: annual compensation examples

-Example 1 — IBEW journeyman, Local 26, NoVA DC build, travel worker from Ohio:
+Example 1 — IBEW journeyman, Local 26, NoVA DC build, travel worker from Ohio.
+Treat this as a scenario to verify against the actual dispatch, CBA terms, per-diem policy, and tax situation:

 Example 2 — Non-union electrician, DFW DC build, local worker: